ina-foss/inaFaceAnalyzer/README.md

 ### Distributing analyses over a network

-We provide to scripts allowing to perform distributed large scale analyses.
+We provide two scripts allowing to perform distributed large scale analyses.

 <code>ina_face_analyzer_distributed_server.py</code> is in charge of distributing a list of documents to analyze to workers distributed over the network, and to define analysis options (fps, tracking, etc..).
 The server requires 2 positional arguments: its host name (or IP) and the path to a csv containing one line per file to process together with the destination path of the results.